Name: King Eider (Somateria spectabilis)

 4. Spectabilis is a Latin word that means “remarkable display” referring to the males’ colouring and plumage.

 5. A King Eider’s weight can vary considerably depending on the season, ranging between 0.9 kg to as heavy as 2.2 kg.

-6. King Eiders are the largest sea ducks in the northern hemisphere.
+6. King eiders are one of the largest sea ducks in the Northern Hemisphere.

 7. Females rarely feed during the incubation period, resulting in a massive loss in weight.